 Academic Training is flexible in format and offers a variety of employment situations to supplement the academic program in the U.S. as a J-1 Student.
 Academic Training is available before completion of the program of study, as well as afterward.
 J-1 Students in non-degree programs are also eligible for AT.
-Prior written authorization by an Immigration Services advisor is required.
+Prior written authorization by an I3S immigration advisor is required.

 - Student's primary purpose in the U.S. must be study rather than Academic Training.